fossasia/Codeheat/airfoilData/README.md

 To test your newly created file you can perform the following actions:

-1. run MBDyn with the new c81 input file
+1. run MBDyn with the new c81 input file:

   `mbdyn airfoil.mbd -o DEL`

-2.
+2. Observe your resulting lift, drag, and moment coefficients when running MBDyn:

   for lift coefficient:  `cat DEL.aer |grep "       1"|awk {'print $2, $5'}|feedgnuplot --domain`